centrify/api-guidelines/Guidelines.md

 Accept Header    | Response type                      | Notes
 ---------------- | ---------------------------------- | -------------------------------------------
-application/json | Payload SHOULD be returned as JSON | Also accept text/javascript for JSONP cases
+application/json | Payload SHOULD be returned as JSON | No support of text/javascript and JSONP at this time.

 ```http
 GET https://api.contoso.com/v1.0/products/user